PortSwigger/cryptic-burp/README.md

 [ENCRYPT]    {"user":"alice","action":"login"}
 ```

 **Note:** there is no SSL pinning bypass in this script.
 If the app pins certs, try to run a pinning bypass (like the one by Maurizio Siddu) alongside this script, or combine it with this one (what I did).
-Figure it out!
+Figure it out! :)

 ## Configuration Profiles

-Reusable JSON config files to make your workflow with multiple applications easier.
-Load with **Load Profile** and save with **Save Profile**.
+Reusable JSON config files can be used to make your workflow with multiple applications easier.
+Load them with **Load Profile** and save with **Save Profile**.

-A blank [`profiles/template.json`](profiles/template.json) is included to copy and fill in, and [`profiles/`](profiles) also has ready-made examples for each scenario in the test harness.
-Here's the shape:
+A blank [`profiles/template.json`](profiles/template.json) is included to copy and fill in:

 ```json
 {